-Your eyes and the tissue surrounding them are delicate, and any inflammation, puffiness, or swelling of the area can look and feel quite dramatic.
-If your eyelid is swollen, you may be able to relieve discomfort at home, but in some cases, a visit to your eye doctor may provide full relief.
+Your eyes and the tissue surrounding them are delicate, and any inflammation, puffiness, or eyelid swelling can look and feel quite dramatic.
+If you have swollen eyelids, you may be able to relieve discomfort at home, but in some cases, a visit to your eye doctor may provide full relief.

-If you’re in intense pain or experiencing vision loss or changes in your vision, treat this as an eye care emergency and seek medical help promptly.
+If you’re experiencing intense pain, vision loss, or changes in your vision, treat this as an eye care emergency and seek medical help promptly.

 But if you or your child are experiencing discomfort related to eyelid swelling, a warm moist compress at home or a visit to the eye doctor might be in order.